-How to write an open access or out-of-network script
+How to write an out-of-network script

 There comes a crucial window of opportunity for every eye care provider dropping one or more vision plans: The chance to explain the advantages of out-of-network benefits to existing patients and begin capturing new patients.